Skip to Main Content

 To adjust white space before or after specific paragraphs or headings:

-1. Click within paragraph or heading
+1. Place your cursor within the target paragraph or heading.

 To create a page break:

-1. Put your cursor where you want your page to end
+1. Put your cursor where you want your page to end.

-2. Select Insert tab and select Page Break
+2. Select Insert tab and select Page Break.

 Tutorial: Format Your Paragraph Spacing